 In her down time, you may see her on a mountain or two with her husky, Luna, and husband Kevin.
 She is always looking for a new challenge or adventure (preferably on a mountain bike, but feet will work too) and is another great example of how being in sports as a kid can play a role as an adult.
 Fun fact about Stephanie: apparently she is good at disc golf and claims to have won every tournament she has ever played in.

-Certified Coaches These coaches are paid staff who are a minimum of NCCP Gymnastics Foundations Certified, these coaches a minimum of 15 years old and have undergone our Coach-in-Training and Apprentice coach program, or have completed additional training and have various levels of experience.
+Certified Coaches These coaches are professional staff who are a minimum of NCCP Gymnastics Foundations Certified, these coaches a minimum of 15 years old and have undergone our Coach-in-Training and Apprentice coach program, or have completed additional training and have various levels of experience.
 They are certified, have their first aid training, undergo yearly criminal record & vulnerable sector checks, are respect in sport certified and have gone through the Making Ethical Decisions module.
 These coaches assist in training our junior staff and are supervised by our management team.

 Apprentice Coaches These coaches are paid staff who are working towards certificate in coaching, they coach with a senior certified coach and have their respect in sport training, standard first aid and a minimum of 30 hours of volunteering experience with a senior coach.
 These coaches are working towards full certification and are undergoing a mentor program.
 Minimum age is 14 years old.